 Summary

 The Skoda Superb is a large family/executive car, available as either a liftback or an estate.
-The current car is the third generation, which was launched in 2015 and most recently updated in 2019.
+This car is the previous third-generation model, which was launched in 2015 and remained in production until 2023.

-The Superb has received almost unanimous acclaim from the UK motoring media and continues to receive numerous awards every year.
-As of April 2022, the current-generation Superb has won more than 60 awards from the UK motoring media by our count.
+The Superb received almost unanimous acclaim from the UK motoring media and continues to receive numerous awards every year.
+Over its production life, the Superb won more than 60 awards from the UK motoring media by our count (see ‘Awards’ section below).

-The Skoda Superb has received considerable praise for its practicality, design and value for money.
-Even more impressive is that it has received almost no real criticisms, apart from Jeremy Clarkson bemoaning its lack of soul.
-On our Expert Rating scale, the only remotely comparable car that scores more highly is the BMW 3 Series.
+The Skoda Superb received considerable praise for its practicality, design and value for money.
+Even more impressive was that it received almost no real criticisms, apart from Jeremy Clarkson bemoaning its lack of soul.

 Key specifications